Drag Me to Hell: Home media

+Drag Me to Hell was released on DVD and Blu-ray Disc in the US on October 13, 2009.
+For home video, an unrated edition was made available in addition to the theatrical version, the unrated version containing some additional moments of gory violence.
+In its first two weeks the DVD sold 459,217 copies generating $7.98 million in sales.
+It has since accumulated $13.9 million in DVD sales in the United States.

+On February 13, 2018, Scream Factory released a two-disc Collector's Edition of Drag Me to Hell, which included both the theatrical and unrated versions of the film remastered from the 2K digital intermediate, archival interviews and featurettes and all-new interviews with Alison Lohman, Lorna Raver and Christopher Young.
+They would also later issue an Ultra HD Blu-ray edition on October 29, 2024, including all previous bonus features and a new director and editor-approved 4K remaster of both versions of the film, based on a scan of a preservation film negative.

 Reception

 Box office

 The film was released in the United States on May 29, 2009.
 The film opened at #4 with $15.8 million from 2,900 screens at 2,508 theaters, an average of $6,310 per theater ($5,457 average per screen).
 In its second weekend, it dropped 56%, falling to #7, with $7 million, for an average of $2,805 per theater ($2,514 average per screen), and bringing the 10-day gross to $28,233,230.
-Drag Me to Hell closed on August 6, 2009, with a final gross in the United States and Canada of $42.1 million, and an additional $48.7 million internationally for a total of $90.8 million worldwide.
+Even though its two-week initial performance was described as "disappointing", Drag Me to Hell closed on August 6, 2009, with a final gross in the United States and Canada of $42.1 million, and an additional $48.7 million internationally for a total of $90.8 million worldwide.